 Understanding Your Ticket Options

-The first step to dealing with a New York State traffic ticket is to understand your appearance requirements.
-Check to see whether the ticket has the box checked for a “traffic infraction” or a “misdemeanor.”
+The first step to dealing with a New York State traffic ticket is understanding your appearance requirements.
+Check whether the ticket has the box checked for a “traffic infraction” or a “misdemeanor.”
 This information can be found on the left-hand side of your ticket, about a third of the way down.

 Misdemeanor Offenses